Vaccines and Diabetes: Why It’s Important for Diabetic Residents to Stay Up-to-date

 Vaccines and Diabetes: Influenza (Flu)

-The flu virus can complicate diabetes control by altering the body’s metabolism and by affecting the desire to eat, thus resulting in the potential for significant increases or decreases in blood sugar levels.
+The flu virus can complicate diabetes control by altering the body’s metabolism and by affecting the desire to eat.
+This results in the potential for significant increases or decreases in blood sugar levels.
 In addition, the flu is the hardest on individuals age 65 and older, those who have underlying conditions, and those with weakened immune systems.
 Individuals who reside in Skilled Nursing Facilities and those with diabetes are two groups of people who are at high risk for developing flu-related complications such as pneumonia, bronchitis, and sinus or ear infections.
 While receiving the flu vaccine may not provide absolute protection against the flu, those who receive the vaccine and then get the flu are generally less sick and sick for a shorter duration of time.
-Annual flu vaccines are already recommended for all people over age 6 months, but should be considered even more so by residents with diabetes.
+Annual flu vaccines are already recommended for all people over age 6 months.
+They should be especially considered by residents with diabetes.

 Vaccines and Diabetes: Pneumococcal (Pneumonia)

-Individuals with diabetes have been shown to have a three times higher risk for contracting pneumonia compared to healthy adults the same age.
-This is coupled with the fact that a diabetic resident is also predisposed to severe complications from pneumonia.
-The guidelines for pneumococcal vaccination have recently changed with individuals over age 65 now being recommended to receive both the pneumococcal conjugate vaccine (Prevnar 13) and pneumococcal polysaccharide vaccine (Pneumovax).
+Individuals with diabetes have a three times higher risk for contracting pneumonia compared to healthy adults the same age.
+A diabetic resident is also predisposed to severe complications from pneumonia.
+The guidelines for pneumococcal vaccination have recently changed with individuals over age 65.
+Recommended vaccines now are both the pneumococcal conjugate vaccine (Prevnar 13) and pneumococcal polysaccharide vaccine (Pneumovax).
 Due to the recent guideline changes coupled with the potential risks for diabetic residents, you may wish to review and update your current pneumonia vaccination protocol.

 Vaccines and Diabetes: Zoster (Shingles)